AP sources: Alibaba exec to buy Nets, arena for $3.4 billion

 Instead, he pushed up that timeline for full ownership of a team on the rise after signing superstars Kevin Durant and Kyrie Irving in July.

-Terms were not disclosed, but those familiar with the agreements told The Associated Press that Tsai is paying about $2.35 billion for the Nets and nearly $1 billion in a separate transaction for the arena.
-They spoke on condition of anonymity because the transactions are not complete.
+Terms were not disclosed, but those familiar with the matter told The Associated Press that Tsai is paying about $2.35 billion for the Nets and nearly $1 billion in a separate transaction for the arena.
+They spoke on condition of anonymity because the agreements are not complete.

 The deal is expected to be completed by the end of September and is subject to approval by the NBA's Board of Governors.